-Android is an open source OS, which means anyone can look at its source code.
+Android is an open-source OS, which means anyone can look at its source code.
 That allows companies to customize it and developers to quickly learn how to code apps for it.
-The downside to an open source system is that anyone can access the underlying code, which makes it easy for those who want to create malware for Android phones to do so.
+The downside to an open-source system is that anyone can access the underlying code, which makes it easy for those who want to create malware for Android phones to do so.

 Given that, you need to learn how to identify signs of malware and fix the problem to keep yourself safe.
 Read on to learn how to clean up your Android and protect yourself from attacks in the future.
-If you just want to know more about malware, check out our guide to cybercrime.
+If you just want to know more about malware, check out our guide on cybercrime.

-Is Your Android Infected with Malware?
+Is Your Android Infected With Malware?

-One of the first signs that your phone has malware is sluggish performance.
+One of the first signs that your Android phone has malware is sluggish performance.
 That could mean malware is operating in the background and tying up system resources, but that’s not necessarily the case.
 You could have too many apps open at once or your phone might just be getting old and slowing down.

 Another symptom is a fast-draining battery.
 If your phone hasn’t lost speed, it’s possible malware is working in the background, even when the screen is off.
 That’s one explanation for a battery that quickly runs out of juice.
 Other causes might be that you’re overworking your phone by having a lot of apps running in the background or the battery is aged and needs replaced.

 There are more obvious indicators, too.
-If you start seeing strange pop-ups, a mysterious increase in data usage, or charges on your bill for services you didn’t order, chances are you’re dealing with malware.
+If you start seeing strange pop-ups, a mysterious increase in data usage or charges on your bill for services you didn’t order, chances are you’re dealing with malware.

 As you can see, many symptoms of malware can have more benign causes.
 Without an antivirus program, there’s no sure way to know whether your phone is infected.
 That said, if you’re seeing the signs, there’s reason to investigate.

-How to Remove Malware from Android
+How to Remove Malware From Android

 There are two ways to remove malware from an Android device: the easy way and the hard way.
 We’re going to walk you through both, so you can choose the method that works best for you.